Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Porous medium equation driven by rough signals

 and

-By continuity of the Riemann-Stieltjes integral with respect to the convergence $z^{(\ve)} \to z$ specified above and uniform convergence of the integrands (cf. \cite[Proposition 2.7]{FV10}) we can take the limit $\ve \to 0$ to obtain the assertion.
+By continuity of the Riemann--Stieltjes integral with respect to the convergence $z^{(\ve)} \to z$ specified above and uniform convergence of the integrands (cf. \cite{FV10}, Proposition 2.7), we can take the limit $\ve\to0$ to obtain the assertion.
 The other implication follows by similar arguments.